khushi4951/khushi4951/README.md

 ### 🌟 About Me
 - 🔭 I’m currently working on Traverly
-- 🌱 I’m currently learning Java
+- 🌱 I’m learning Java
-- ✨ I like RPGs (●'◡'●)
+- ✨ I like RPGs ᓚᘏᗢ

 ---